System design interview guide

 Sync loops, battery drain, and “my Mac won’t sleep”

-Storage cost climbs while users “deleted” the files
+Storage cost climbs while users “deleted” files

-Share links and large-file downloads feel slow far from “the” region
+Share links slow far from “the” region

-Backpressure: polling storms masquerading as success
+Polling storms masquerading as success

 [ Many clients poll /changes ] → metadata QPS ↑